Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 - Clear out what is in the filter and type in DHCP at the top of Wireshark you will not see any traffic running

-- Open Powershell as an administrator and type in ipconfig /renew then hit enter
+- Open Powershell as an administrator and type in ipconfig /release then hit enter

 - ipconfig /release dropped the public IP address which disconnected us from the virtual machine

+- Please reconnect to the virtual machine and, if necessary, initiate a restart through the Azure portal.

 <img width="276" alt="Screenshot 2024-10-27 at 5 43 58 PM" src="https://github.com/user-attachments/assets/e42cd145-5c15-4be5-a138-f7b50eb609b5">

 <br><br>

+- Once Wireshark has been successfully initiated, please open PowerShell and enter the command "ipconfig /renew."

 <img width="127" alt="Screenshot 2024-10-27 at 5 45 50 PM" src="https://github.com/user-attachments/assets/06a1c269-90f1-48d3-b47f-6bcbedb10dbf">
 <br><br>